Trump names Stallone and Kiss for Kennedy Center Honors and says he'll host the awards show

 At least some of this year's winners have a history of backing Trump.
 Stallone is a prominent supporter who has called Trump “the second George Washington” and was named by the president, along with Jon Voight and Mel Gibson, as a Hollywood special ambassador.
 Founding Kiss member Ace Frehley endorsed Trump in 2020, calling him “the strongest leader we've got.”
 Meanwhile, fellow Kiss musician Paul Stanley has often criticized the Republican president, notably his resistance to accepting his election loss to Democrat Joe Biden in 2020.

-Breaking with longtime tradition, none of the honorees was from the fields of dance or classical musical.
+Breaking with longtime tradition, none of the honorees was from the fields of dance, jazz or classical music.

 This year's Kennedy Center Honors ceremony will take place on Dec.
 7 and will air on CBS and stream on Paramount+.